remithr/testDo/docs/index.md

 }

 - **3.Fetching country list.**<br/>
-Used to fetch all the countries with country code.
+Used to fetch all the countries with country code.<br/>
-Endpoint:cmxAPI/firebase/getCountryList
-Method:GET
+Endpoint:cmxAPI/firebase/getCountryList<br/>
+Method:GET<br/>

 - **4.Get Major Fishing Area.**<br/>
-Used to fetch the Fishing Area for Fisher, Farmer
+Used to fetch the Fishing Area for Fisher, Farmer<br/>
-Endpoint: cmxAPI/firebase/getFAOMajorFishingArea
+Endpoint: cmxAPI/firebase/getFAOMajorFishingArea<br/>
-Method: GET
+Method: GET<br/>

 - **5.Get Fishing gear.**<br/>
-Used to fetch different types of fishing gears available Endpoint:cmxAPI/firebase/getFishingGear
+Used to fetch different types of fishing gears available<br/>
-Method:GET
+Endpoint:cmxAPI/firebase/getFishingGear<br/>
+Method:GET<br/>

 - **6.Get Margin Amount.**<br/>
-Marging amount for merchant transactions Endpoint:cmxAPI/firebase/getMarginAmount
+Marging amount for merchant transactions<br/>
+Endpoint:cmxAPI/firebase/getMarginAmount<br/>
-Method: GET
+Method: GET<br/>

 - **7.Sending a record.**<br/>
 A user can send a record to Fisher Farmer or Trader.
-The request body will change as per the role of the sender.
+The request body will change as per the role of the sender.<br/>
-Endpoint:cmxAPI/firebase/getReceivedRecordsByUser
+Endpoint:cmxAPI/firebase/getReceivedRecordsByUser<br/>

 Request Body:<br/>
 - a.Fisher:<br/>